balcortex/100_days_code_web_development/README.md

 Today I learned the align-content property, which, as the align-items property, controls the items' position on the cross axis.
 Still, this property needs the container to allow wrapping.

-## Day 035 - 2023/10/06
+## Day 035 - 2023/10/07

 Today I learned the gap property on the flexbox layout, which sets the space between items.
-The gap space is inmutable (i.e., does not grow or shrink).
+The gap space is immutable (i.e., does not grow or shrink).